Teredell/FCC/README.md

 Additionally I'm going to spend more time practicing some of these more difficult concepts to fully understand them.

 11/7/20
-Individual README's have been added to each folder as a bit of a place for review
+Individual README's have been added to each folder as a bit of a place for review.

 29/4/21
-My current workplace made sweeping I.T changes some time ago which has meant i can no longer use VS code and several other applications on my work computer.
+My current workplace made sweeping I.T changes some time ago which has meant I can no longer use VS code and several other applications on my work computer.
 I am now limited to learning either at home after a long day or in browser only.
-The last few days I have been revising over the JS lessons in FCC to get back to where i was.
+The last few days I have been revising over the JS lessons in FCC to get back to where I was.
-I doesn't feel like i'm making progress on FCC as you only get a "point" or streak day for lessons you have not alrerady completed.
+It doesn't feel like I'm making progress on FCC as you only get a "point" or streak day for lessons you have not alrerady completed.
-I figure adding a commit to this file each day i do some practice will serve that feeling of progress.
+I figure adding a commit to this file each day I do some practice will serve that feeling of progress.

+21/06/21
+Lost a bit of the streak there due to interstate visitations but have been going strong since.
+I've re-completed basic JS & REGEX, I'm going to skip over ES6 for now, i recall this being quite the hurdle.
+I think I'll get through debugging and then come back to it, before moving onto basic data structures, where i'll start earning streak days again.
+I've found a site call replit.com and while i haven't integrated with github yet it's good to have an IDE available at work.